 Events that occur after the Statement of Net Position date but before the financial statements are available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the Statement of Net Position date are recognized in the accompanying financial statements.
 Subsequent events, which provide evidence about conditions that existed after the Statement of Net Position date, require disclosure in the accompanying notes.
-Management of Covington County evaluated the activity of the County through September 19, 2022, and determined that the following subsequent event has occurred requiring disclosure in the notes to the financial statements.
+Management of Covington County evaluated the activity of the County through May 6, 2024, and determined that the following subsequent events have occurred requiring disclosure in the notes to the financial statements.

-Subsequent to September 30, 2021, the County issued the following debt obligation:
+Subsequent to September 30, 2022, the County issued the following debt obligations: